Does Medicare cover home healthcare?

-Home health services may provide the same quality care as a hospital or skilled nursing facility.
-These services may be less expensive and more convenient, too.1
+These days, skilled home health services often provide the same quality care as a hospital or skilled nursing facility.
+These services may also be less expensive and more convenient.1 Let’s explore how home healthcare and Original Medicare work.

 1. You’re under the care of a doctor and get services under a plan of care created and reviewed by a doctor.